bsebesta/hugo-blog/site/content/feed.md

 title: Feed
 date: "2021-01-15"
 ---
 To subscribe, you can use RSS.
-For more information, see <a href="http://www.whatisrss.com/">What is RSS?</a>
+For more information, see [What is RSS?](http://www.whatisrss.com/)

 * [All my activity](/index.xml)
 * [Notes](/index.xml)